Love and hate (psychoanalysis): In the work of Ian Suttie

-Ian Suttie saw the infant as striving from the first to relate to his mother, and future mental health would depend on the success or failure of this first relationship (object relations).
-Another advocate of the object relations paradigm is Melanie Klein.
-Object relations was in contrast with Freud's psychoanalysis.
-The advocates of this object relations paradigm all, in exception of Melanie Klein, held the opinion that most differences in individual development that are of importance for mental health could be traced to differences in the way children were treated by their parents or to the loss or separation of parent-figures.
-In the explanation of the love and hate relationship by Ian Suttie, the focus, not surprisingly, lies in relations and the social environment.
-According to Suttie, Freud saw love and hate as two distinct instincts.
-Hate had to be overcome with love, and because both terms are seen as two different instincts, this means repression.
-In Suttie's view however, this is incompatible with the other Freudian view that life is a struggle to attain peace by the release of the impulse.
-These inconsistencies would be caused by leaving out the social situations and motives.
+Ian Suttie saw the infant as striving from the first to relate to the mother, and future mental health would depend on the success or failure of this first relationship (object relations).
+The advocates of this object relations paradigm all, except Melanie Klein, held that most differences in individual development that are of importance for mental health could be traced to differences in the way children were treated by their parents, or to the loss or separation of parent-figures.
+In the explanation of the love and hate relationship by Ian Suttie, the focus, lies in relations and the social environment.
+According to Suttie, Freud saw love and hate as two separate instincts.
+Hate had to be overcome with love, and because both terms are seen as two different instincts, this required repression.
+In Suttie's view, however, this is incompatible with the other Freudian view that life is a struggle to attain peace by the release of the impulse.
+These inconsistencies are caused by leaving out the social situations and motives.
 Suttie saw hate as the frustration aspect of love.
 “The greater the love, the greater the hate or jealousy caused by its frustration and the greater the ambivalence or guilt that may arise in relation to it.”
 Hate has to be overcome with love by the child removing the cause of the anxiety and hate by restoring harmonious relationships.
-The feeling of anxiety and hate can then change back into the feeling of love and security.
-This counts for the situation between mother and child and later for following relationships.
+The feeling of anxiety and hate can then change back into the feeling of love and security, between mother and child, and later for following relationships.

 In Suttie's view, the beginning of the relationship between mother and child is a happy and symbiotic one as well.
-This happy symbiotic relationship between mother and baby can be disrupted by for example a second baby or the mother returning to work.
+This happy symbiotic relationship between mother and baby can be disrupted by a second baby or the mother returning to work.
 This makes the infant feel irritable, insecure and anxious.
 This would be the start of the feeling of ambivalence: feelings of love and hate towards the mother.
 The child attempts to remove the cause of the anxiety and hate to restore the relationship (retransforming).
 This retransforming is necessary, because hate of a loved object (ambivalence) is intolerable.